 Details of financing income from derivative financial instruments are presented in Note 3 to the financial statements as of December 31, 2019 (p.
-136) and Note 3 to the condensed financial statements as of March 31, 2020.
+136) and Note 3 to the condensed financial statements as of September 30, 2020.

 Option risks.
 Option risks relate to the loss that might be incurred as a result of changes in base assets and the volatility thereof, which affect the value of such options, including standard deviations.
-The Bank is active in a variety of types of options - vanilla options and "exotic" options of certain types as well as on a variety of base assets (foreign currency and interest rates).
+The Bank is active in a variety of types of options-vanilla options and "exotic" options of certain types as well as on a variety of base assets (foreign currency and interest rates).

 The Bank's Board of Directors has set out guidelines regarding the permitted activity in options both as regards overall volume and in terms of the maximum impairment in value under stress tests and in cases of moderate scenarios.
 The scenarios relate to simultaneous changes in exchange rates, indices and in the volatility of base assets.
-In addition, the dealing room procedures include limitations on maximum changes in the value of the option portfolio in terms of sensitivity indices ("GREEKS").
+Furthermore, under the authority of the Head of the Financial Markets Division, limitations have been set regarding the maximal changes in the value of the options portfolio, in term of sensitivity indices (GREEKS).

-No deviations from limitations set by the Board of Directors were recorded in the second quarter of 2020.
+No deviations from limitations set by the Board of Directors were recorded in the third quarter of 2020.